RichardRed0x/politeia-digest/issue-049.md

 ## About this issue

-Content for this edition was authored by @richardred with fixes from @degeri and @davecgh.
+Content for this edition was authored by @richardred with fixes from @bee, @degeri and @davecgh.

 Image credit: @30000fps